caisah/Sedgewick-algorithms-in-c-exercises-and-examples/README.md

 Some of the answers for particular exercises are missing.
 I have omitted exercises which require only a explanatory type of solution or for which I found no value in solving.

-Most of the latest chapters have no exercises.
+**Most of the latest chapters have no exercises**.

-Some of the examples are not 100% according to the book mainly because I tried to make them work in a practical way, and to make it have more than an educational purpose.
+Some of the examples are not 100% according to the book, because I tried to make them work in a practical way (are more than only scattered code snippets).
 Therefore some examples contain code I have added in order to compile and work with some input.